What Are the Signs and Symptoms of Organ Damage?

 The human body is a complicated machine, and we need to understand as much about our own bodies as possible so we can understand when something is wrong.
 Being in a car accident or slipping or working in a hazardous environment can leave you with injuries.
 Not just ones that heal in a couple weeks, but some that may not even show any symptoms until several days later.
 These deceptive injuries are severe and require immediate medical attention so as to prevent life-long complications.

 If someone’s neglect has left you injured, it is critical that you seek out the advice from one of our personal injury lawyers.
-At Philbrook Law Office, we put our clients first.
+At Philbrook Law, we put our clients first.
 To ensure that you are compensated for your injuries, call us at 360-695-3309 or use our contact page.
 We proudly serve the communities of Vancouver and Battle Ground, WA, as well as Portland, OR.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.